 Her door is ajar and I knock softly.
 It’s a simple wooden chalet standing in its own grounds, with a steeply sloping roof and a triangular gable end like an old American church.
 One imagines a vaulted beamed roof space inside.
 It has the air of unconventionality.
 From her description it was as I imagined.
 Jamie always said she wanted to live this way.

 I never understood her daring to live alone; and I never understood how her husband could have become so blasé about her.
 It’s harder though for a man to show what he really feels.
 No, to recognise what he really feels.
 I think the fear of regret is driving me now.

-I wait – politely, curling and straightening my fingers in my trouser pockets.
+I wait – politely, curling and straightening my fingers in my trouser pockets, playing with some loose change.
 Definitely an alfresco day I think, looking up at the intermittent blue sky.
 A sunny cloudy day, not too hot with a sharpish wind.
 Perfect really; but then we’d always manage to hit on days like this in our times together.
 Our alfresco meetings.
 Not many days.
 Not enough.

 Still waiting, I try to see through the crack in the door, then look through windows surreptitiously.
 The order inside struck me – how tidy and uncomplicated.
 Nothing like the home I remembered her living in with her husband and children.
 There it had always seemed dishevelled – untidy, decorating unfinished, screws missing from door handles.
 I’d always assumed this was her – how she liked to live; but maybe it was really someone else’s life.

 She’d had no hesitation in inviting me into her world then, maybe to assuage the guilt that her feelings caused; to pretend we were just good friends.
 Maybe it was because we were on an equal footing then.